 PCI DSS is a set of network security and business best practices guidelines adopted by the PCI Security Standards Council to establish a “minimum security standard” to protect customers’ payment card information.
 The scope of the PCI DSS includes all systems, networks, and applications that process, store, or transmit cardholder data, and also systems that are used to secure and log access to the systems in scope.

-Google Cloud undergoes an annual third-party audit to certify individual products against the PCI DSS.
+Google Cloud undergoes at least an annual third-party audit to certify individual products against the PCI DSS.
 This means that these services provide an infrastructure upon which customers may build their own services or applications which store, process, or transmit cardholder data.

 It is important to note that customers are still responsible for ensuring that their applications are PCI DSS compliant.
 To learn how to use Google Cloud Platform to implement PCI DSS in your application, see Creating a PCI-DSS-Compliant Environment.